-Our depreciation and amortization expense increased to \$13.7 million for the thirteen weeks ended November 29, 2008 from \$12.8 million for the thirteen weeks ended November 24, 2007.
-The increase in depreciation and amortization expense was due to capital expenditures and acquisitions activity.
-As a percentage of revenues, however, depreciation and amortization was 5.2% for both quarterly periods.
+Our depreciation and amortization expense increased to \$14.6 million for the thirteen weeks ended May 30, 2009 from \$13.2 million for the thirteen weeks ended May 31, 2008.
+The increase in depreciation and amortization expense was due to capital expenditure and acquisition activity.
+As a percentage of revenues, depreciation and amortization increased to 5.8% for the thirteen weeks ended May 30, 2009 from 5.2% for the thirteen weeks ended May 31, 2008.